-Within two minutes, the helpful and friendly agent had sorted my issue, and finished the conversation.
+Within two minutes, the helpful and friendly agent had sorted my issue and finished the conversation.
 I was incredibly impressed.
-Home Chef, after all, had been helpful - but it had also left me hanging on the phone for over 40 minutes!

-Otherwise, there’s also a very helpful FAQ page - divided into different sections.
-In fact, everything I needed to know was there - including about my allergy needs:
+Otherwise, there’s also a very helpful FAQ page, divided into different sections.
+Everything I needed to know was there, including information about my allergy needs:

-I was pretty impressed.
-What I wasn't impressed by?
-The lack of a search function - come on, Martha - every other meal kit delivery service has search button on their FAQ page!
+The only slightly annoying thing was the lack of a search function.
+Come on, Martha.
+Every other meal kit delivery service has a search button on its FAQ page!

-The meals on offer are delicious and just a bit exotic-looking, with very clear, helpful instructions.
-I can also see that Martha Stewart/Marley Spoon really makes an effort to keep the packaging recyclable, which is no small feat.
+The meals on offer are as delicious, exotic, and easy to make as you’d think that a Martha Stewart meal kit would be.
+I can also see that Marley Spoon makes an effort to keep the packaging recyclable, which is no small feat.

 The cost of Marley Spoon depends on how many people you’re feeding each week and how often you want them to eat!
 The four-person plan, with six meals a week, starts at a very reasonable $6.99 a serving.
 Just looking to feed two?
 The cheapest per-portion order is $7.89 for six meals a week.
 No matter how much you order, shipping costs $8.99.